NikolaJyun/matchzy-auto-tournament/docs/features/overview.md

 | Loaded        | Some players                | "WARMUP" / "Waiting for players (3/10)"                                   |
 | Loaded        | All players                 | "WARMUP" / "All players connected - Waiting for ready up"                 |
 | Live          | -                           | "LIVE" / "Match in progress"                                              |

+For **shuffle tournaments**, the system automatically treats veto as completed (since there is no voting step), so once the tournament is started and no server is assigned yet, pending/ready matches go straight to the “WAITING FOR SERVER” variants rather than showing any veto-related messages.

 ---